How can I get involved?

 Graduate

-Thanks to Eduardo Orea Domínguez (DMA 2, Interdisciplinary Digital Media) for creating this custom video using frame interpolation!
+Thanks to Eduardo Orea Domínguez (alumnus, Interdisciplinary Digital Media) for creating this custom video using frame interpolation!

 Faculty